About Dr James Reilly

 Research interests include: Chinese foreign policy; East Asian politics; International relations.

-James Reilly is a Senior Lecturer in Northeast Asian Politics in the Department of Government and International Relations at the University of Sydney.
+James Reilly is an Associate Professor in Northeast Asian Politics in the Department of Government and International Relations at the University of Sydney.
 His research and teaching are in the areas of Chinese foreign policy, East Asian politics, and international relations.
 In the Department, he teaches undergraduate and post-graduate units on East Asian Politics and Chinese politics.